omonimus1/competitive-programming/Lectures/data-structures/Lecture02.md

 }

 ```

+## Big O Notation

+Big O notatio is the first mathematical ool used to represent the upperbound or order of growth of a function.

 ## Delete element from an array

 * idx: index of the element to remove and len the length of the array.